Economic history of the Philippines: Cold War (1947–1991)

-During the Cold War between the Capitalist United States and Communist Soviet Union, in Asia, despite being devastated by World War 2, defending US interests, and being a former colony, the Philippines, received negligible financial assistance from the United States with only 5 billion US dollars' worth of aid in totality since Independence compared to the copious amount of free development aid given to other Asian allies like: Israel ($317.9 Billion US Dollars in free aid), South Korea ($119.9 Billion US dollars in free aid) South Vietnam ($104 Billion Dollars in free aid), Taiwan, ($41.81015 Billion US Dollars in free aid by year 1975 which convert to $242 Billion Dollars in 2024 values as adjusted for inflation) and Japan, as the United States considered their economic development more important than that of the Philippines because they had hostile Pro-Soviet Union neighbors which the United States were opposed to.
+During the Cold War between the Capitalist United States and Communist Soviet Union, in Asia, despite being devastated by World War 2, defending US interests, and being a former colony, the Philippines received negligible financial assistance from the United States with only 5 billion US dollars' worth of aid in totality since Independence compared to the copious amount of free development aid given to other Asian allies like: Israel ($317.9 Billion US Dollars in free aid), South Korea ($119.9 Billion US dollars in free aid) South Vietnam ($104 Billion Dollars in free aid), Taiwan, ($41.81015 Billion US Dollars in free aid by year 1975 which convert to $242 Billion Dollars in 2024 values as adjusted for inflation) and Japan, as the United States considered their economic development more important than that of the Philippines because they had hostile Pro-Soviet Union neighbors which the United States opposed.
 Furthermore, America applied a deindustrialization policy and supported Free Market reforms in the Philippines, assigning it a role of only "supplying raw materials" while being open to foreign imports, because Japan was designated to be the main industrial export power in Asia, thus retarding Industrialization efforts in the Philippines while the other nations that were protectionist and had Industrial Policy surged ahead in development.

+According to the Book: "The Anti-Development State: The Political Economy of Permanent Crisis in the Philippines - by Economists; Walden Bello, with Herbert Docena, Marissa de Guzman and Marylou Malig", according to them, the "unfair" treatment of the United States; by actively investing in it's own former enemies: Japan, and its colonies; Taiwan and South Korea, since they were threatened by Communist Russia and China, and the United States wanted them as rich "Showcase Countries" to be a good examples against Communism, and also allowing: Japan, South Korea, and Taiwan, to have an Activist State-Led Capitalism which was also protectionist, made them grow rich.
+Whereas the United States "hypocritically" applied the reverse policy in the Philippines it's own former colony and steadfast friend, since the American led World Trade Organization forced the reverse of the policies it did for East Asia, in supporting the privatization of National Companies in the Philippines and mass adoption of unrestricted open-trade killing local companies and industries, and adopt the reverse of protectionism, which was trade-liberalization, as well as imposing the Bell Trade Act giving Americans equal rights to Filipino citizens to exploiting local resources in exchange for World War 2 repair money, allowing for massive capital flight away from the Philippines to the United States, which they didn't even apply to American occupied Japan.